HaugrNet/eds/README.md

 # CWS - Cryptographic Web Store
-CWS, Cryptographic Web Store, is designed to be used as a backend component in other systems.
+CWS, Cryptographic Web Store or CryptoStore, is designed to be used as a backend component in other systems.
 Facilitating protected storing, sharing or collaboration of data between entrusted parties.
 It is written purely in Java EE, allowing it to be deployed in a wide range of different environments, depending on the need.

 The CWS focuses on Circles of Trust, where Members of a Circle will have varying level of access to the Data belonging to the Circle.
 This is achieved by a